Fort Erie, Ontario: History

+there is no evidence of this being true.
+After a thorough investigation by Niagara Parks, no historical records were found that agreed with the local legend.
+The plaques which commemorated the false history were removed in 2021.

 In 1866, during the Fenian raids, between 1,000 and 1,500 Fenians crossed the Niagara River, occupied the town and demanded food and horses.
 The only payment they were able to offer was Fenian bonds; these were not acceptable to the citizens.
 The Fenians then cut the telegraph wires and tore up some railway tracks.
 Afterwards, they marched to Chippewa and the next day to Ridgeway where they fought the Battle of Ridgeway, a series of skirmishes with the Canadian militia.
 The Fenians then returned to Fort Erie and fought the Battle of Fort Erie, defeating the Canadian militia.
 Fearing British reinforcements, they then decided to retreat to the U.S.

 In 1869 the population was 1,000 and Fort Erie was served by the Grand Trunk and the Erie & Niagara railways.
 The Grand Trunk Railway built the International Railway Bridge in 1873, bringing about a new town, originally named Victoria and subsequently renamed to Bridgeburg, north of the original settlement of Fort Erie.
 By 1876, Ridgeway had an estimated population of 800, the village of Fort Erie has an estimated population of 1,200, and Victoria boasted three railway stations.
 By 1887, Stevensville had an estimated population of "nearly 600", Victoria of "nearly 700", Ridgeway of "about 600", and Fort Erie of "about 4,000".

 In 1888, the amusement park at Crystal Beach opened.
 From 1910, the steamship (and until 1929, the steamship SS Americana) brought patrons from Buffalo until 1956.
 The park continued to operate until it closed in 1989.
 A gated community was built in this area.